anuket-project/anuket-specifications/doc/ref_model/chapters/chapter06.md

 - Network Forwarding Path (NFP) Management (only VNF Orchestrator and VIM (Or-Vi))

 <a name="6.2.1"></a>
-### 6.2.1 Tenant Level APIs
+### 6.2.1 Tenant Level Interfaces

-In the abstraction model of the NFVI (**Chapter 3**) a conceptual model of a Tenant (**Figure 3-2**) represents the slice of a cloud zone dedicated to a VNF.
+In the abstraction model of the NFVI (** Chapter 3 ** ) a conceptual model of a Tenant (** Figure 3-?? ** ) represents the slice of a cloud zone dedicated to a VNF.
 This slice, the Tenant, is composed of virtual resources being utilized by VNFs within that Tenant.
 A conceptual data model of a Tenant is shown in Figure 16.
 The Tenant has an assigned quota of virtual resources, a set of users can perform operations as per their assigned roles, and the Tenant exists within a Cloud Zone.
-The APIs will specify the allowed operations on the Tenant including its component virtual resources and the different APIs can only be executed by users with the appropriate roles.
-For example, a Tenant may only be allowed to be created and deleted by Cloud Zone administrators while virtual compute resources could be allowed to be created and deleted by Tenant administrators.
+The interfaces will specify the allowed operations on the Tenant space including its component virtual resources and the different interfaces can only be executed by users with the appropriate roles and permissions.
+For example, a Tenant may only be allowed to be created and deleted by Cloud Zone administrators while virtual compute resources within a tenant space could be allowed to be created and deleted by that Tenant's administrators.

 <p align="center"><img src="../figures/Ch07-Figure7-2-Tenant.PNG" alt="tenant_data_model" title="Tenant Data Model" width="65%"/></p>
 <p align="center"><b>Figure 6-2:</b> Conceptual Tenant data model.</p>

-For a VNF stack to be created in a Tenant also requires APIs for the management (creation, deletion and operation) of the Tenant, software flavours (Chapter 5), Operating System and VNF images (“Images”), Identity and Authorization (“Identity”), virtual resources, security and the VNF application (“stack”).
+For a VNF stack to be created in a Tenant also requires interfaces for the management (creation, deletion and operation) of the Tenant, software flavours (Chapter 5), Guest Operating System and VNF images (“Images”), Identity and Authorization (“Identity”), virtual resources, security and the VNF application (“stack”).

 A virtual compute resource is created as per the flavour template (specifies the compute, memory and local storage capacity) and is launched using an image with access and security credentials; once launched, it is referred to as a virtual compute instance or just “Instance”).
 Instances can be launched by specifying the compute, memory and local storage capacity parameters instead of an existing flavour; reference to flavours coves the situation where the capacity parameters are specified.
 IP addresses and storage volumes can be attached to a running Instance.

+The Tenant interfaces have a lot in common with the Or-Vi and Vi-Vnfm interfaces and some of these are listed in Table 6-2.

 | Resource | Create | List | Attach | Detach | Delete | Notes |
 |-----------------|--------|------|--------|--------|--------|-------------------------------------------------------------------------------------------------------------|